Sous-Chefs-Boneyard/website/content/docs/best-practices.md

 ## Platform Support

-The majority of our survey userbase uses the following and as such as aim to support these platforms by default:
+We will attempt to support all operating systems releases currently supported by the OS vendor except where there is a compelling reason not to.

+Current major operating system support lies in the following:

-- Centos 6/7
+- Centos
-- Debian 8/9
-- Ubuntu 16.04/18.04
+- Ubuntu
+- Redhat
-- Amazon 1 and 2
+- Amazon Linux 2
+- macOS
+- Windows

+Some cookbooks are not designed to support all of these operating systems.
+For a full list of supported operating systems please refer to the `kitchen.yml` in the cookbook in question

 ## Custom Resources over Attribute Driven